NeilWJames/simple-taxonomy-refreshed/docs/usage.md

 ![Empty Taxonomy List](../images/CustTaxEmpty.png)

-The taxonomy label name will be used to identify the taxonly used in the plugin screens.
+The taxonomy label name will be used to identify the taxonomy used in the plugin screens.

 A number of significant properties of each taxonomy is shown in this list.